 - A financial crisis.
-If banks have a shortage of liquidity, they reduce lending – this reduces investment
+If banks have a shortage of liquidity, they reduce lending and this reduces investment.

 - A rise in interest rates – increases the cost of borrowing and reduces demand.

 - Fall in asset prices – negative wealth effect leads to less spending.

 - Fall in consumer/business confidence also exacerbated by the negative multiplier effect.

-- Appreciation in exchange rate – exports less competitive
+- Appreciation in the exchange rate – exports less competitive.

 - Fiscal austerity – when government cuts spending.

 - Trade war – Global economic downturn.

 - Supply-side shock, e.g. rise in oil prices cause inflation and lower spending power. (e.g. in 1970s)